 From 0.4% to 1% of the U.S. population has cyclothymia.
 Equal numbers of men and women are affected.
 Symptoms usually begin in adolescence or young adulthood.
 The onset of cyclothymia is frequently hard to identify.

 In cyclothymia, moods fluctuate from mild depression to hypomania and back again.
 In most people, the pattern is irregular and unpredictable.
 Hypomania or depression can last for days or weeks.
 In between up and down moods, a person might have normal moods for more than a month -- or may cycle continuously from hypomanic to depressed, with no normal period in between.

-Compared with more serious mood disorders, the mood symptoms of cyclothymia are mild.
+Compared with more serious mood disorders, the mood symptoms of cyclothymia are milder.
 Depressive symptoms in cyclothymic disorder never reach the criteria for major depression.
-Elevated mood never reaches the definition for mania.
+Elevated mood never reaches the definition of mania.

 Cyclothymia can straddle the line between mental illness and normal variations in mood and personality.
 Some people with mild symptoms are highly successful in life, driven by their hypomania to express individual talents.
 On the other hand, chronic depression and irritability can ruin marriages and professional relationships.

 Many experts say cyclothymic disorder is a mild form of bipolar disorder.
 No one is sure what causes cyclothymia or bipolar disorder.
 Genetics play a role in the development of both these disorders.
 People with cyclothymia are more likely to have relatives with bipolar disorder and vice versa.

 Cyclothymia frequently goes undiagnosed and untreated.
 Most people's symptoms are mild enough that they do not seek mental health treatment.
 In fact, some people resist the idea of treatment, which reduces their "up" episodes as well as "down."